INGV/rosetta/README.md

 **N.B.** The values shown in the S1 table of the article mentioned above were calculated based on DBMI version 15.2 (<https://doi.org/10.13.127/DBMI/DBMI15.2>).
 Instead, the script downloads the latest version from DBMI web services on the fly.
 There may be slight differences between versions, resulting in minor differences in the calculated values.

 ## BASIC USAGE

-In main.R modify the parameters
+Download the repository locally.
+In "main.R" modify the parameters

 `eqEventsFile` to point to input CSV file